MONA VALE FOOD FESTIVAL 2022

 The bins provided on the event site are for the general public and strictly not for stall holder waste.

 If waste is left, and requires cleaning up by the organiser, a cleaning fee of $50 will be charged and the stall holder will not be allowed to trade at any future events.

 Due to Council’s sustainability and waste policy, the following items are banned from use at the event:

 If you are using/selling any of the above items, you will be asked to cease, or asked to stop trading.

-Stallholders will be required to provide the organiser with a completed Event Waste and Recycling Form, outlining anticipated waste generated by the stall at the event, if you do not provide the completed form, you will not be allowed to trade at the event.
+Stallholders will be required to provide the organiser with a completed Event Waste Volumes Form, outlining anticipated waste generated by the stall at the event, if you do not provide the completed form, you will not be allowed to trade at the event.